UNINETTSigma2/documentation/software/application_guides/vasp.md

 For quick benchmarking it is often useful to look at the speed of a single SCF step, e.g. by setting `NELM=1`.
 Often most information regarding benchmarking happens in the first step, e.g., if your settings are 2x faster for this first step it will likely remain so for the entire run.
 It can be helpful to look at both the final timing information at the end of the OUTCAR as well as the `LOOP` information for each SCF step (not to be confused with the `LOOP+` information at the end of each ionic step)

+## Usage: Olivia
+At time of writing we only support the CPU compiled version of VASP.
+A single-node GPU version is in progress, if you are interested in testing the GPU version please open a ticket.
+To use VASP please run

+	$ module load NRIS/CPU
+	$ module load VASP/6.4.3-intel-2024a

+Or for `6.5.1`
+	$ module load VASP/6.5.1-intel-2024a

+For those migrating from FRAM please be mindful to adjust your parallelization settings.
+We recommend running `--ntasks-per-node=250`.
+In general we found using `NPAR = 25` to be a good starting point.
+We found that for many systems using `KPAR = <1/2 number nodes>` to work well, but *only* if your system contains more than one k-point.

 ## Usage: Fram
+**NOTE: Fram will be made obsolete in 2026, please see the Olivia running guide above

 We are currently in the process of simplifying the way in which users can load VASP.
 On Fram it is now the following:

 We now offer direct access to both `VASP5.4.4` and `VASP6.4.2`, eliminating the need to load VASPModules or VASPExtra beforehand.
 E.g.to run standard vasp: